Curious how I got into computers?

 I’ve done just about everything computer-related from repairs (down to the chip level in the old days!), to programming (I’ve headed big development projects – and done other bigger projects by myself – with the aid of copious quantities of Diet Dr Pepper!).

-I ran one of the FIRST Multi-line BBS systems running MP/M (a multi-user version of CP/M hacked by myself to make it work!) – all LONG before the IBM PC even existed.
+I ran one of the FIRST Multi-line BBS (Bulletin Board System) systems running MP/M (a multi-user version of CP/M hacked by myself to make it work!) – all LONG before the IBM PC even existed.

 For years I was the Sysop of Pinecliffe BBS with 10 phone lines, running on a wonder rag-tag collection of 286 computers 🙂